PayPal more than triples profit to €23.2m in Ireland

 The accounts for the 2018 financial year also show sales rose 7.9 per cent to €206.8 million.

-PayPal Europe Services Limited provides customer support, risk operations, and corporate administrative services to the wider group.
+PayPal Europe Services Ltd provides customer support, risk operations and corporate administrative services to the wider group.

 The unit, ultimately owned by US-incorporated PayPal Holdings Inc, also said it continued its relationship with IDA Ireland in the year to “further develop operations” here.

 Since establishing its operations here, PayPal has become one the largest multinational employers in the country.
-In total, it employed 2,450 staff in the year, up slightly on the previous year.
+It employed 2,450 staff in the year, up slightly on the previous year.
 The majority of those were in customer support roles and “general and administrative” roles.

 PayPal paid out €95.1 million in salary costs during the year, a 3.3 per cent rise on the previous year.
 It also had redundancy costs of €1.34 million.

-Founded in 1998, PayPal enables individuals and businesses to send and receive payments online.
-The company, which had 267 million active customer accounts at the end of 2018, recorded revenues of $15.45 billion (€14.05 billion) last year as it processed 9.9 billion payment transactions.
+The company, founded in 1998, enables individuals and businesses to send and receive payments online.
+It had 267 million active customer accounts at the end of 2018 and recorded revenues of $15.45 billion (€14.05 billion) last year as it processed 9.9 billion payment transactions.

-PayPal is active across two sites in the Republic, one in Dublin and the other in Dundalk.
+PayPal has two sites in the Republic, one in Dublin and the other in Dundalk.
 The company’s European headquarters is in Luxembourg.

 EBay spun off PayPal in 2015, having acquired the company for $1.2 billion in October 2002.